Howie Haak: Clemente's success opened door

 Haak followed Rickey to the Pirates at the close of the 1950 season.
 Four years later, after scouting the Triple-A International League, he recommended the drafting of Clemente (ironically, from Brooklyn), who had been "hidden" on the Montreal Royals roster during the season.
 The highly talented, 19-year-old Clemente was only given 148 at bats with Montreal because the Dodgers did not have room for him on their MLB roster and didn't want to expose him to rival scouts and the Rule 5 draft.

 Clemente's success inspired Haak, and the Pirate front office, to take an aggressive role in scouting Latin America and the Caribbean.
 According to his obituary, Haak's signings included José DeLeón, Cecilio Guante, Al McBean, Román Mejías, Omar Moreno, Manny Sanguillén, and Rennie Stennett.
 Many of these players were crucial members of the Pirates' 1971 and 1979 world championship teams.
 "We thank God for him", Sanguillén was quoted as saying in Haak's Times obituary.
 "He's opened the door for us."

 Haak was the first recipient of the Scout of the Year award in 1984 in recognition of his lifetime of achievement.
 He left Pittsburgh after the 1988 season, and spent the final five years of his scouting career working for the Houston Astros, retiring at the age of 82.
 He died five years later, aged 87, in Palm Springs, California.

 Comments regarding fans, attendance and non-white players

-Haak stunned baseball early in 1982, when he was quoted in the Associated Press as saying the Pirates' attendance woes were due to white fans being unattracted to a team with a high percentage of non-white players.
+Haak stunned baseball early in 1982, when he was quoted by the Associated Press as saying the Pirates' attendance woes were due to white fans being unattracted to a team with a high percentage of non-white players.
 Haak stated that "the people won't come out if you have too many blacks on a team, not if you have nine", and that the Pirates needed to recruit more whites for the team.
 The Pirates' owner, John Galbreath, described the quote as "very unfortunate", and denied that the statement reflected his beliefs or his son Dan's.
 The Pirates' third baseman, Bill Madlock, who was African-American, commented that Haak "told the truth...But it has been said before, so I can't understand why it is such a big thing."